zeplaz/SIDRN/README.md

 # SIDRN
  (system-ingrgated-data-responce-network)..Orgburoz system for intgreated datafeedz to the agentzprocessinmagecmdprotcalz.

+MAIN_DIR:.
+includes;
+BinarY_imag_anlizer_G. begings work on some binary parts of images. inputcolz handles tests in input devices, for event loops.
+Refc_vison current working DIR.for progress on image processing and seg. reencnotez has notes and code refs. reforcor_image_PMG_PR.. deals with graycale image filters and masks. and well as some refacoring of output streamsand inout etc. starts outlineing for further compent and thread support. reorz_img has models and images

 system is built with, comcation between a posgresSQL server, and c++ aplcoiations, both a cmd line interface api, as well as a dashbord dispay mechinsime --selcuded-. sgemating compents to privlage level binary compilation, to provent rever-se mechinecode.-- futehr extations should include tools for regulair repsonce feedback, with recursieve analattics,.. and an expation of, emergent stablity in unstable envrometnal systemesz.

 ++colabration rGk.